nerox8664/datazoo/README.md

 from datazoo import data_provider
 ```

-Then, you can use dataset from the list:
+Then, you can select dataset from the list and get iterable:

 ```
 # Dataset object